paarthcodes/Test/README.md

 git add .

-To commit all your files to local git repo - git commit -am "The changes that you made"
+To commit all your files to the local git repo - git commit -am "The changes that you made"

-To remotely connect to our cloud git repo git remote add origin githublink
+To remotely connect to our cloud git repo - git remote add origin githublink

 example -
 git remote add origin https://github.com/Mercs-MSA/2025-FTC-20195.git

-To confirm if our link to remote repo was successful - git remote -v
+To confirm if our link to the remote repo was successful - git remote -v

 To push our code from local to remote repo (you can either create a new branch or ) - git push origin branchname

-Check which branch are you in - git branch
+Check which branch you are in - git branch

 =======================================